- Download our Moving to the UK Guide (PDF)

-The United Kingdom is a leading global economy and, according to the International Monetary Fund, it has the sixth-largest GDP worldwide in 2020.
+The United Kingdom is a leading global economy and has one of the largest GDPs worldwide.
 It is also one of the most globalised economies and among the world's largest foreign direct investors.

 The UK's decision to leave the EU saw the pound fall to its lowest level in more than 30 years, while Brexit has also led to labour, food and fuel shortages.
 That said, it is still too early to determine the long term impact and extent of the crisis and much will depend on trade-deals and other negotiations in coming years.
 Many in the private sector are optimistic about the UK's economic outlook.

 As is the case in most developed countries, the economy of the UK is overwhelmingly fuelled by the strength of its service sector, which accounts for almost 80 percent of its total GDP.
 The most prominent service sectors in the UK are banking, insurance and business.
 Manufacturing is also a major contributor to the UK's economy.
 In addition, many important players in the aerospace industry are based in the UK and it is also home to a number of prominent pharmaceutical companies.

 Finding a job in the UK

-Ideally, it is best to look for a job in person while in the UK.
-However, non-EU citizens will generally need a visa to enter the UK and there is no visa specifically for job seeking.
+Ideally, it is best to look for a job in person while in the UK, but expats will generally need a visa to enter the UK and there is no visa specifically for job seeking.
 While it's possible to enter on a visitor's visa, expats aren't permitted to look for work on this visa.
 In order to apply for a work visa, expats will need to have a job offer in hand.
-Naturally, this creates a catch-22 situation that is tricky to navigate.
+Naturally, this creates something of a catch-22 situation that is tricky to navigate.

 The best course of action in the case of expats unable to look for work from within the UK is to contact British recruitment agencies relevant to one's profession.
 Networking on websites such as LinkedIn and browsing job portals can also be helpful.